 Per information from the Oregon Water Resources Department, nearly 23% of Oregonians rely on domestic wells, or private wells, as their primary source of potable water.
 This makes groundwater protection and well stewardship important to public health.
 ORS 448.271 requires sellers of property to test a well's water quality and to share the result.
 Sellers are required to test for arsenic, nitrate, and total coliform bacteria.
-The major water resource is the Nehalem River, which traverses this area of the County.
+The In the Elsie-Jewell Planning Area the major water resource is the Nehalem River, which traverses this area of the County.
 This river is used for both agriculture and recreation.
 Because of the sedimentary formations in this planning area, drilling for potable water is unpredictable.
 Often when water is found in a well it is brackish.
 Drinking water comes from wells, springs, creeks and streams.